dkosmari/Time-Sync/README.md

 > Note: options can be reset back to their default value by pressing **X**.

  - **Synchronize on boot**: Synchronizes the clock on every boot.
 Default is **off**.

+ - **Delay synchronization**: Wait a few seconds until boot synchronization starts.
+Increase this if the network is slow to initialize, and you get errors during startup.
+Default is **5 s**.

  - **Synchronize after changing configuration**: Synchronizes the clock when closing the configuration menu, if any change was made.
 Default is **on**.